top of page

 About the PI

-I am a Professor at the University of California San Diego, where my lab studies immune checkpoint receptors and T cell signaling.
-We are interested in the molecular mechanisms that control inhibitory signaling in immune cells and in how these pathways shape anti-tumor immunity and cancer immunotherapy.
+I am a Professor at the University of California San Diego, where I study immune checkpoint receptors and T cell signaling.
+My lab is interested in the molecular mechanisms that control inhibitory signaling in immune cells and in how these pathways shape anti-tumor immunity and cancer immunotherapy.

 My work brings together biophysics, biochemistry, cell biology, and immunology.
 I am particularly fascinated by how immune receptors communicate across membranes, how their activities are tuned by cis-interactions, and how these mechanisms have evolved across species.
 I enjoy pursuing these questions at multiple scales, from reconstituted biochemical systems to functional studies in cells and animal models.